 Won’t my college GPA suffer if I join an Honors Program?

-No, Honors courses aren’t graded harder (or any easier!) than other college courses.
-A student who averages a 3.6 in regular courses will probably have a 3.6 GPA for Honors courses too.
+Probably not.
+Honors courses aren’t graded harder (or any easier!) than other college courses.
+A student who averages a 3.6 in regular courses will probably have a 3.6 GPA for Honors courses, too.

 Can I participate in sports or other extra-curricular activities and still do Honors?